vivamus/udemy-GitWebWorkflow/README.md

     now we may delete buindled.js, it exists in RAM as localhostL300/bundled.js

 21. **"Mobile-first"**
-  progressively enhance design for larger screen, no unnesecessary data
+  progressively enhance design for larger screen, no unneeded data
-  decreese horizontal widht of the browser -- font too large
+  decrease horizontal widht of the browser -- font too large
   start with css __title font-size 1.2 @media min-width 530px 4.8 (your clarity jumps small if width decreases)
   npm install postcss-mixins --save-dev  webpack require base/_mixin.css @mixin atSmall